samuli-p/flowtime-logger/README.md

 Flowtime logger is used for keeping a log of performed tasks and the work and break periods held during those tasks.

+This is a work in progress.
+Check the todo list on the bottom of this file to see what's still missing.

 For more information about the flowtime technique please visit: https://medium.com/@lightsandcandy/the-flowtime-technique-7685101bd191